LorenzoRD2003/cryptopals/README.md

 # Cryptopals Challenges Solutions 😄
 All the work in this repository is done by me while studying cryptography and learning better practices in Rust.
+I also include additional things, as my implementations for AES, HexStrings and Hashes.

 Some of the solutions to the challenges are tests in the files.
 Still in progress.
 I plan to complete it during my free time.